 The third-generation AirPods are Apple's latest earbuds meant to have the largest market appeal thanks to a mix of features and a decent price point.
 AppleInsider has compared each of Apple's earbuds with each other and the competition, and this is what we've discovered.

-AirPods versus AirPods Pro
+AirPods versus AirPods Pro (1st generation)

 The third-generation AirPods may offer a handful of new features and a pro-like design, but it becomes difficult to choose when you consider AirPods Pro.
 Fit, sound modes, and battery life will be the biggest deciding factors for customers.